fa7ad/neutrino-preset-preact/README.md

 #### Vendoring

 By defining an entry point in package.json named `vendor` you can split out external dependencies into a chunk separate from your application code.
-When working with a React application, it is recommended to start out by splitting off React and React DOM into the `vendor` chunk.
+When working with a Preact application, it is recommended to start out by splitting off Preact and Preact-compat into the `vendor` chunk.

-_Example: Put React and React DOM into a separate "vendor" chunk:_
+_Example: Put Preact and Preact-compat into a separate "vendor" chunk:_

 ```json
 {